cadadr/configuration/Readme.markdown

     $ build-emacs-master.sh

-A recent version of Qutebrowser can be installed via
+If needed, a recent version of Qutebrowser can be installed via

     $ cd ~/co/External/github-qutebrowser-qutebrowser     # where a checkout usually
                                                           # is on my system